 When Our Bodies Build Protein

-So once the amino acids are either eaten in food or synthesised by the body cells then build proteins, this process is called protein synthesis.
-It is often used to refer to protein translation but encompasses a multi step process.
+So once the amino acids are either eaten in food or synthesised by the body cells, this next process is called protein synthesis.
+It is often used to refer to protein translation but encompasses a multi-step process.

 ….Put your science cap on, this is where we get to put our heads in the laboratory!